* * * This information is published by the U.S. Internal Revenue Service and is also available at www.irs.gov. * * *

 How should I report the information and items needed to prove insolvency?

 Use Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment) to exclude canceled debt from income to the extent you were insolvent immediately before the cancellation.
-You were insolvent to the extent that your liabilities exceeded the value of your assets immediately before the cancellation.
+You were insolvent to the extent that your liabilities exceeded the fair market value of your assets immediately before the cancellation.

 To claim this exclusion, you must attach Form 982 to your federal income tax return.
 Check box 1b on Form 982, and, on line 2, include the smaller of the amount of the debt canceled or the amount by which you were insolvent immediately prior to the cancellation.
 You must also reduce your tax attributes in Part II of Form 982.